Brandon Aguilera

-Brandon Aguilera Zamora (born 28 June 2003) is a Costa Rican professional footballer who plays as a midfielder for Estoril, on loan from Premier League club Nottingham Forest, and the Costa Rica national team.
+Brandon Aguilera Zamora (born 28 June 2003) is a Costa Rican professional footballer who plays as a midfielder for Primeira Liga club Rio Ave and the Costa Rica national team.

-Career

-Club
+Club career

 In July 2022 Premier League side Nottingham Forest announced they had signed Aguilera on a four-year deal from Alajuelense, and would immediately be loaned to fellow Costa Rican side Guanacasteca for six months.
 In January 2023, Aguilera joined Primeira Liga club Estoril on loan until the end of the season.
+He played with the team's under 23 squad.

+On 1 February 2024, Aguilera joined League One club Bristol Rovers on loan until the end of the season.
+He made an impressive debut for the club two days after signing, scoring the only goal in a 1–0 victory over Exeter City, smashing the ball into the top corner from twenty yards.
+In just his third match of his loan spell however, he picked up a hamstring injury, having to temporarily return to his parent club.
+At the Bristol Rovers end of season awards, he was awarded the club's Goal of the Season for his debut strike.

+On 2 July 2024, Aguilera signed with Portuguese Primeira Liga side Rio Ave on a three-year deal for an undisclosed fee.

-International
+International career

 A youth international for Costa Rica since 2018, Aguilera made his senior team debut against the United States on 30 March 2022.
 In November 2022 he was named to the 26-man Costa Rica squad for the 2022 FIFA World Cup.